 ☐ Camp Towel (small quick dry towel, example)

-☐ Sleeping Bag (Middle School: 34 degree or below; example 1, example 2; High School: 20 degree or below)
+☐ Sleeping Bag (Middle School: 33 degree or below; example 1, example 2)

 What to look for: degree rating, weight/packability.
 Down or synthetic are both fine in terms of material.
 Be sure to store your sleeping bag by either hanging it or keeping it in a very large bag so it maintains its loft.

-☐ Compression Sack (example) Note: a waterproof compression sack is a worthwhile investment and is required for High School trip.
+☐ Compression Sack (example) Note: a waterproof compression sack is a worthwhile investment and is required for High School trips.

 ☐ Sleeping Pad (Thermarest or similar, example 1 non-inflatable, example 2 inflatable) Note: A sleeping pad is what keeps your body warm, as the cold ground is most responsible for sucking away your body heat.
 It is important to get a sleeping pad that can pack very small, but will also be warm.
 Inflatable sleeping pads tend to be a bit more comfortable, but many people swear by the foam z-rests as well.
 The thick, blue-foam sleeping pads will not work because they are too bulky.